Lithnet Access Manager re-imagines the LAPS experience with RapidLAPS

 The server then waits for the request to be either approved, or denied by an appropriately authorized user.

-Once authorized, the LAPS password is retrieved from the relevant directory, encrypted with a one-time key and send to the agent.
+Once authorized, the LAPS password is retrieved from the relevant directory, encrypted with a one-time key and sent to the agent.

 The agent then passes the LAPS password to the Windows logon provider, and the authentication proceeds as normal.